-A bill of sale may be known by man names including a proof of purchase, proof of sale, sales slip, sales receipt, and proof of payment.
-It is documentation that a seller (and co-seller) of a boat (including a sail boat) uses to document the selling of the boat to a buyer (sometimes referred to as the purchaser).
+A bill of sale may be known by many names but functions as proof of payment, as well as documentation that an item has transferred from one owner to the next.
+It is documentation that a seller (and co-seller) of a boat (including a sailboat) uses to document the selling of the boat to a buyer (sometimes referred to as the purchaser).
 It can be used for brand new boats, used boats (even if the exchange takes place between private parties), or a free boat being given as a gift.
 Alternatively, the sale document also acts as a receipt for the buyer.
-This document generally includes seller information, details about the goods, location of the sale, price, buyer details and method of payment.
-Many bills of sale for boats are regulated at the state level.
+This document generally includes seller information, details about the goods, location of the sale, price, buyer details, and method of payment.
+Many bill of sales for boats are regulated at the state level.
 When this happens, the bill of sale should include every element required by law.
-Both the purchaser and co-purchaser along with the seller should sign the document.
+Both the purchaser and co-purchaser, along with the seller, should sign the document.
 Each party should keep a copy as proof of purchase or proof of payment.
 This document will legally transfer ownership of the boat.

-You use a bill of sale strictly for the buying or selling of a boat or boats.
-It can be used for the sale of new or used vessels.
+A boat bill of sale is used strictly for the buying or selling of a boat.
+It can be used for the sale of new or used vessel.
 It can even be used for a handmade boat.
 The boat may be sold by a dealership or a private citizen.
-If the sale includes a trailer or motor, you’ll want to include that information in the document.
+If the sale includes a trailer or motor, you’ll want to include that information in the document as well.

 A sale form of this nature protects both the parties of any future issues, such as the boat being stolen and for the purposes of registration.
-Given many transactions being via cash, proof that the item was paid for in good faith with proper documentation protects a buyer of stolen goods.
+Given many transactions are made in cash, proof that the item was paid for in good faith with proper documentation protects a buyer of stolen goods.
 The buyer has proof of payment in full, should there be any question later on.

 Every state has a process for the registration of boats.
-Some states require that the owner registering the boat have proof of purchase that lists several things, including the selling price and hull ID number.
-This form acts as this proof of purchase.
+Some states require that the owner who is registering the boat have proof of purchase that lists several things, including the selling price and hull ID number.

-While those are the two most common reasons that the parties should keep a copy of the document, there are many other circumstances where it could come in handy.
+Aside from the two most common reasons that the involved parties should keep a copy of the document, there are many other circumstances where it could come in handy.
 If insurance is required for boats in your state, it’s likely that you’ll need legal documents (such as this form) to prove that you own the boat.

 A boat bill of sale should be used by anyone who is looking to sell or purchase a boat, whether: